-Laying out accurate right angles on building projects—such as foundations for sheds, decks, or patios—is easy if you use a little geometry.
+Laying out accurate right angles on building projects — such as foundations for sheds, decks or patios — is easy if you use geometry.

 To use, multiply the length of each leg of the triangle by itself then add the two sums together to find the length of the hypotenuse when the angle is at 90°.

 The easiest way to accomplish this is to use the 3-4-5 method:

 - Measure 3 feet out from the angle you want to make 90° in one direction.

 - Measure 4 feet out from the angle you want to make 90° in the other direction.

 - Measure across the two points and adjust the angle until the distance on the third side of the triangle is 5 feet.